Offer a Course

 Getting Started is Easy

-Submit your course idea using the “Interested in Creating a Course” form on the right and one of our team members will contact you to discuss your course and your goals.
+Submit your course idea using the “Offer a Course” form on the right.

-After screening your proposed course, our Client Relationship Manager will provide a form to submit your official Canvas Network Course Proposal.
+After we screen your proposed course, you will be enrolled in our Canvas Network Training Course, and will be able to submit your detailed Canvas Network Course Proposal.

-Following your onboarding call, your Canvas Network Instructional Design Consultant will provide a course shell for you to begin building.
+Once your Course Proposal is accepted, we will provide a course shell for you to begin building.

 Learn why instructors and institutions choose Canvas Network in this infographic.